slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    search operations.
  - Use larger modal dialog to avoid truncating long parameter or component names in run dialog.
- - Improve the collection of virtual machine state information (used in the dashboard) to make it more efficient and reliable.

 For administrators [Dave]:
  - Modify service dependencies to ensure cleaner start up of all SlipStream services on boot.
+ - Improve the collection of virtual machine state information (used in the dashboard) to make it more efficient and reliable.
+Put in additional logging to make debugging easier.

 Alice, Bob, Clara, and Dave can be found
 `here <http://sixsq.com/personae/>`_.